How To Fix The Racquet Drop On The Tennis Serve

 In order to loosen up, don’t hit the ball into the court at first.
 Instead, turn around and hit into the back fence until you master the feeling.
 Players often get more tense, because they are trying hard to make their serve.
 Hitting the serve into the back fence removes this pressure and lets you loosen up.

-Now that you understand all the different tips on how to fix racquet drop on the serve, let me tell you the most effective way to implement them
+Now that you understand all the different tips on how to fix racquet drop on your tennis serve, let me tell you the most effective way to implement them.

-Start by doing swings without the ball with hand low on the grip so that you can feel that nice racquet drop.
+Start by doing swings without the ball.
+Then, keep your hand low on the grip so that you can feel that nice racquet drop.